randyzwitch/RSiteCatalyst/README.md

 ##News

 2014-03-2X:
-- Fixed issues with fromJSON error due to upgrading to httr 0.3
+- Fixed issues arising from upgrading to httr 0.3

 2014-02-20: Version 1.3.1 submitted to CRAN
 - Fixed NAMESPACE issue to export real-time functions